 I love cycling on dirt roads in the states, but I’ve discovered that toprak yolu best translates as an earthen path.
 Yol can be translated as path or way, and is not necessarily what I understand as a “road.”
 I held on for dear life on rocky downhills, bouncing and sliding dangerously, knowing how much it would hurt if I fell.
 The sand and rock path would then turn uphill and my pace immediately slowed to a crawl.
 I made a few wrong turns that put me up on the coast, and I never really knew where I was.
 I knew that if I kept the sea to my right, I would be on course.
 It was a beautiful day, I was on beautiful roads, and I was happy to be out in the middle of nowhere.

 The relief of reaching a paved road was short-lived, as the little dog I’d just taken a picture of started chasing me, nipping at my heels.
 I tried to keep it at bay by swinging my frame pump as I did my best to get my heavy bicycle up to speed, and passed an ISKI buiding (Istanbul’s water company).
 An official stuck his head out of the window and started screaming his head off at me.
 I stopped and he questioned me about how I’d got in, as it was a forbidden zone, how could I have gotten past the gate?
-What gate, I asked, I didn’t see any gate, what do you mean it’s a forbidden zone?
+What gate, I asked, incredulous.
+I didn’t see any gate, what do you mean it’s a forbidden zone?
 He called officials at another gate and asked them if they’d seen me come in and what he should do with me.
 I didn’t have GPS, no smartphone, then he started talking about the Jandarma and MIT (Turkey’s CIA).
-No no no no no no, I interject, I just want to get to Ormanlı!
+No no no no no no, I interjected, I just want to get to Ormanlı!
 I got out my journal and showed him my hand-drawn map with all of the villages I was going to pass through.
 He really didn’t know what to make of me.
 After some haranguing he gave me some directions to another gate 10-15km away (I was to go straight), and said that it was 4:00 now, and that if I hadn’t left by 6:00 they would send the Jandarma out looking for me.

 I set off again but was disappointed to find that the road didn’t stay paved for long.
 In fact it got worse than what I’d been on previously.
 I took some photos, but was careful not to dawdle for too long and miss my time cut and have the Jandarma looking for me.
 I was also running out of fluids and felt a bit of panic rising.
 The road went on and on.
 I finished all of my water and şalgam suyu.